Terms & Policies

 (g) there is no litigation, proceeding or investigation of any nature pending or, to the Party’s knowledge, threatened against or affecting the Party or any of its Affiliates, which would reasonably be expected to have a material adverse effect on its ability to perform its obligations under these Terms.

 15.2.
-You warrant and represent that you have a permanent establishment and/or business registration in the Territory and that you will only use the Services from the Territory.
+You warrant and represent that you have a permanent establishment and/or business registration in the Territory and that you will only use the Services from the Territory, and that you have never committed fraud or been subject to any Payment Scheme’s mandatory risk remediation programme(s).

 15.3.
 You must obtain any necessary authorisations from Data Subjects for the required transfers of information within the scope of the Services.
 You are responsible for the legally compliant collection and transmission of information (in particular Personal Data) to Airwallex.